 There is no cure for glaucoma, but there are excellent treatments that can help slow down vision loss.
 The glaucoma experts at Eye Consultants of Pennsylvania will evaluate any symptoms you may have and provide treatment that can help preserve your vision.

-The board certified, fellowship-trained Glaucoma specialists at Eye Consultants of Pennsylvania include Edna Z. Mahmood, MD, who completed her glaucoma fellowship with Dr. George L. Spaeth, Director of Glaucoma Services, at the prestigious Wills Eye Hospital in Philadelphia, Elliot B. Werner, MD, who completed a glaucoma fellowship at the University of British Columbia with Dr. Stephen Drance, a pioneer in developing glaucoma specialty training, Mehul H. Nagarsheth, MD, who completed his glaucoma fellowship at Tufts New England Eye Center and Ophthalmic Consultants of Boston, and Justin M. Shaw, MD, who completed his glaucoma fellowship at the renowned Bascom Palmer Eye Institute in Miami.
+The board certified, fellowship-trained Glaucoma specialists at Eye Consultants of Pennsylvania include Mehul H. Nagarsheth, MD, who completed his glaucoma fellowship at Tufts New England Eye Center and Ophthalmic Consultants of Boston, and Abhishek K. Nemani, MD who completed his glaucoma fellowship at the prestigious Scheie Eye Institute at the University of Pennsylvania.

 This skilled team of board certified ophthalmologists has vast experience in all current glaucoma treatments.
 They will evaluate your eyes and provide you with exceptional care while helping you make informed decisions about available treatment options that can minimize the effects of the disease.

 What is Glaucoma?

 Glaucoma is a group of eye diseases that cause damage to the optic nerve, the nerve that transmits images from the eye to the brain so that we can see.
 Most of the time, the nerve damage comes from high pressure inside the eye which is caused by a backup of fluid.